snacsnoc/snacklinux-base/README.md

-# snacklinux-base
+# SnackLinux base scripts

-SnackLinux base scripts
+Base scripts that cover /etc and the installer